 Illustration credit: https://www.instagram.com/lindsaybraman/?hl=en

-You are also allowed to have positive emotions: if you feel happy or laugh that doesn’t mean that what happened to you wasn’t serious.
-Whatever your gender, you allowed to express your feelings whatever they are.
+You are also allowed to have positive emotions: If you feel happy or laugh, that doesn’t mean that what happened to you wasn’t serious.
+Whatever your gender, you are allowed to express your feelings whatever they are.
 It can be helpful to find different ways of expressing your feelings.

 Sometimes the feelings you are having might be really scary or new and seeing a support worker at the Rosey Project can help you to work through these feelings.
 It’s OK to give yourself space to allow yourself to feel what you feel without judgement or resistance.

 You might feel angry about what you have experienced.
 This is totally normal and you don’t need to be afraid of this feeling.
 Lots of people aren’t comfortable with their anger, so it’s really useful to find safe ways to express it.

 Illustration credit: https://www.instagram.com/frizzkidart/

 - Scribble on photos of people in magazines/newspapers

 - Stab the skin of an orange